JuliaGizmos/Escher.jl/README.md

 end
 ```

+For more icon graphics visit the [Polymer Catalog](https://elements.polymer-project.org/elements/iron-icons?view=demo:demo/index.html&active=iron-icons).
+Choose from the Icons section the one you like, the format is `icons:icon_name` and use it by calling `icon("icon_name")`.

 The `pages` function combines tiles into a set of pages - only a single page is visible at a time.
 Pages can be combined with `tabs` to allow switching between pages.

 **Output:**